rokbenko/ai-playground/langchain-tutorials/2-TUI_LangGraph_agent_memory/README.md

 ## 🔥 Working example in Node.js 🔥

+> [!NOTE]
+> The check mark (i.e., ✔️) and cross mark (i.e., ❌) emojis are not part of the agent's actual responses.
+They were added manually in this README file to highlight the parts of the chat that the tutorial is designed to address.

 If you run [`tui_langgraph_agent_memory.js`](https://github.com/rokbenko/ai-playground/blob/main/langchain-tutorials/2-TUI_LangGraph_agent_memory/nodejs/tui_langgraph_agent_memory.js), you should be able to chat with the agent in a terminal:

 > User:<br>